OctopusDeploy/docs/docs/approvals/jira-service-management/index.md

 ---

 :::warning
-The Jira Service Management (JSM) Integration feature is only available as an EAP for version **2022.3.12101** or later, and it requires a specific feature license to use it.
+The Jira Service Management (JSM) Integration feature is only available as an EAP for Octopus **2022.3.12101** or later, and it requires a specific feature license to use it.
 To request a license register for the [JSM Early Access Program](https://octopusdeploy.typeform.com/jsm-eap)
 :::